victoramsantos/netflix-backend/README.md

 # Netflix Backend

+Here we implemented a sample of Netflix's backend.
+We had designed a Domain Driven Architecture using microservices and Kafka.
+In order to simulate a real scenario, we pick up a real dataset with 1,000 of the most popular movies on IMDB in the last 10 years.

+**Keyword**:

+## Motivation

 As an home work for my Master of Business Administration class in [Software Engineer](https://www.fiap.com.br/mba/mba-em-engenharia-de-software/) at [FIAP](https://www.fiap.com.br/), we decided to propose a backend implementation for Netflix.

 With this implementation we intend to provide APIs to: